BFA in Graphic Design

 Liberal Arts Requirements

-The School of Visual Arts BFA degrees in graphic design, painting, sculpture, and art education require a minimum of 28 credits of liberal arts elective courses.
+The School of Visual Arts BFA degrees in graphic design, painting, printmaking, sculpture, and art education require a minimum of 28 credits of liberal arts elective courses.
 All majors require WR 100 and varying credits of Art History and Contemporary Issues.
 The following distribution guidelines will be in effect for liberal arts electives starting with the Class of 2012.

 The liberal arts electives must include a variety of courses that fulfill one of the following three tracks: